Digital-Forensics-Discord-Server/TheHitchhikersGuidetoDFIRExperiencesFromBeginnersandExperts/manuscript/chapter1.md

 ![DigitalForensicsDiscordServerLogoByKevinPagano](https://github.com/Digital-Forensics-Discord-Server/CrowdsourcedDFIRBook/blob/main/manuscript/resources/DFDSLogo.png?raw=true)

+Special thanks to Kevin Pagano for creating the logo for the Digital Forensics Discord Server!

 # History of the Digital Forensics Discord Server

 I felt it was prudent to choose this topic for this project because very few others could provide as in depth of an account on the history of the Digital Forensics Discord Server.
 More to come in this section.